michess

 The board is designed to be assembled with hobbyist tools - a soldering iron, a drill press, and a laser cutter for the enclosure panels are all you need.

 michess is built in the open.
-Star the repo, open an issue, or submit a pull request - all contributions are welcome.
+Star the repo, open an issue, or submit a pull request - all contributions will be welcome.

 Photo by Callum Mullin on Unsplash